brave/tokenizer/README.md

 package that ia2 depends on) checks if it's inside an enclave and if not, it skips enclave-specific setup to facilitate local development.

-To create a Docker image of ia2, run:
+To create a reproducible Docker image of ia2, run:

     make docker